 Financial Aid recipients that have reached 100% of the published length of the educational program will be notified via CougarMail that they are approaching their maximum time frame.
 These warnings will continue to be sent each time academic progress is reviewed until a student reaches 150%.
 At 150%, the student will no longer be eligible to receive federal financial aid.

-If placed on Financial Aid suspension, notification will be sent to the student and all federal and state aid will be withdrawn for future sessions.
+If placed on Financial Aid suspension, notification will be sent to the student and all federal and state aid will be removed for future sessions.
 Students on financial aid suspension have options to reinstate aid once suspended.

 Financial Aid may be reinstated when one of the following conditions has been met:

 - The student completes courses without federal aid in one or more terms at Columbia College until the cumulative GPA and/or completion rate meet the required standard.
-It is the student's responsibility to notify the Financial Aid Office when reinstatement conditions have been met.
+It is the student's responsibility to notify the Financial Aid Office once reinstatement conditions have been met.

 - The student files an appeal and the Financial Aid Appeal Review Committee approves the appeal. (see appeal procedures).

 Students who have been suspended from federal financial aid may make a written appeal for reinstatement of eligibility if extenuating circumstances have contributed to their inability to meet the requirements for satisfactory progress.
 Extenuating circumstances include, but are not limited to, the following:

 - Death of an immediate family member

 - Severe injury or illness of the student or an immediate family member

 - Emergency situations such as fire or flood